NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Another common mistake is using the wrong metric to measure a KPI.
 Always ensure the metrics feed into the KPI.

 For example, if you’re trying to increase customer satisfaction, you might use customer reviews or NPS ratings as a metric and customer retention rate as a KPI.
-And if you're trying to increase your client’s revenue, you might use marketing-qualified leads as a metric, and sales-qualified leads as a KPI.
+And if you’re trying to increase your client’s revenue, you might use marketing-qualified leads as a metric, and sales-qualified leads as a sales team KPI.

 However, Facebook post Likes on that funny meme are very unlikely to directly help support retention rate or client, so they would not be the right metric to align with either of those KPIs.